jstetich/Lake_Water_Quality/Analysis/Sebago-Lake-Details-Analysis.md

 # Analysis Logic

-We are interested in looking at smothed temporal trends, so we are probably looking at using a GAM model or a GAMM model ifwe want to explicitly model stations as random factors. hat feels unnecessary for a preliminary analysis.
+We are interested in looking at smoothed temporal trends, so we are probably looking at using a GAM model or a GAMM model if we want to explicitly model stations as random factors. hat feels unnecessary for a preliminary analysis.